sallylee2017/gpuChecker/README.md

 ## TODO

 - [ ] Check how many gpus your are using.
-- [ ] Submit jobs automaticly when ther are gpus avilable.
+- [ ] Submit jobs automaticly when there are gpus avilable.